 Step 1: Measure and cut

 OSB: Cut your 2 sheets of OSB in half lengthwise so you end up with 4- 2×8 shelves.
-I had the Lowe’s guy cut the OSB underlayment for several reasons.
+Even though I felt like a wuss I had the store guy cut the OSB underlayment for several reasons.

 - I can slide it right into the back of my jeep instead of strapping full sheets onto the roof.